Four unique days on how to compile executive pay and reward structures.

 Reward Academy Session Four

-Shareholder Engagement: Challenges and Solutions: 30 September 2019
+Shareholder Engagement: Challenges and Solutions: 29 September 2021 - (in person if possible)

 At the fourth seminar we revisit the principles of effective stakeholder relationships and discuss how executives and organizations respond under external pressures.
 Some of the key points of our discussions are: